 The Shapiro Science Library provides services and resources to support research, teaching, and scientific inquiry in the fields of Astronomy, Biology, Chemistry, Geological Sciences, Mathematics, Natural Resources and Environment, Physics and Statistics.

 The Science Library is located on the 3rd and 4th floors of the Shapiro Library Building, which also houses the Shapiro Undergraduate Library, Askwith Media Library and Michigan Publishing.
 The Science Library can be reached via exterior doors on the building's north side or via the indoor connector from the Hatcher Graduate Library.
-See our virtual tour for more information about our facilities and services.

 Science Library Course Reserves are located in the Askwith Media Library on the second floor, North end.
 Materials are available whenever Askwith is open (check the hours database for current hours).

 The Science Library has a vast array of electronic and print resources, including over 400,000 print volumes.
 The library subscribes to over 2,000 journals.
 Both books and journals are shelved by Library of Congress call number.
 Journals are located on the third floor; books and monograph series (such as Lecture Notes in Mathematics) are on the fourth floor.
 Many titles are available electronically - check Mirlyn for details.

 Science librarians are available to give UM faculty, students and staff in-depth research assistance.
 Please call the Graduate Library Reference Desk (734-764-9373) or Undergraduate Library Reference Desk (734-763-4141), or contact the subject librarian whose specialization most closely matches your topic or area of interest.